DiegoPincheiraIb/rfsslam/README.md

 * Latest
     - Implementation of joint compatibility branch and bound (JCBB) for data association in vector-based methods
-    - Removed dependency on the libconfig library for simulation configuration
+    - Config files now use xml format to removed dependency on the libconfig library
     - OSX compatible when compiling with Clang/LLVM
     - Multi-threaded versions of SLAM algorithms using OpenMP
         - multithreading with OpenMP is currently not supported by Clang/LLVM
         - An OpenMP-supported LLVM compiler is available at: [http://clang-omp.github.io/](http://clang-omp.github.io/)
+    - Inclusion of the Victoria Park dataset and the code for processing it using various SLAM filters.

 ### Future Work ###